Marc Andreessen: Career

-During his career, Andreesen has worked at Netscape, Opsware, founded Andreessen Horowitz and invested in many successful companies including, Facebook, Foursquare, GitHub, Pinterest, LinkedIn and Twitter.
+Andreessen has worked at Netscape, Opsware, founded Andreessen Horowitz, and invested in many successful companies including Facebook, Foursquare, GitHub, Pinterest, LinkedIn, and Twitter.

 Netscape

-After his graduation from UIUC in 1993, Andreessen moved to California to work at Enterprise Integration Technologies.
+After graduating from the University of Illinois Urbana-Champaign in 1993, Andreessen moved to California to work at Enterprise Integration Technologies.
 Andreessen then met with Jim Clark, the founder of Silicon Graphics, who had recently exited the firm.
 Clark believed the Mosaic browser had great commercial possibilities and suggested starting an Internet software company.
 Soon, Mosaic Communications Corporation was in business in Mountain View, California, with Andreessen as co-founder and vice president of technology.
 The University of Illinois was unhappy with the company's use of the Mosaic name, so Mosaic Communications changed its name to Netscape Communications, and its flagship Web browser was the Netscape Navigator.
+Netscape was the first successful commercial web browser (offered for free).
+It offers a wide variety of clients, servers, development tools and e-commerce applications.
+It also simplied the interface, increased speed and provided tools to prevent financial transactions in comparison with its predecessor Mosaic.

-Netscape's IPO in 1995 put Andreessen into the public eye.
-He was featured on the cover of Time and other publications.
+Netscape's IPO in 1995 put Andreessen in the public eye.
+He was on the cover of Time and other publications.

 Netscape was acquired in 1999 for $4.3 billion by AOL.
-Andreessen's hiring as its chief technology officer was contingent on the completion of the acquisition.
+Andreessen's hiring as its chief technical officer was contingent on the completion of the acquisition.
 The same year, he was named to the MIT Technology Review TR100 as one of the top 100 innovators in the world under the age of 35.

 Opsware

-After AOL acquired Netscape in late 1998, Andreessen went on to found Opsware with Ben Horowitz, Tim Howes, and In Sik Rhee.
-Originally named Loudcloud, the company provided computing, hosting and software services to consumer facing internet and e-commerce companies.
+After AOL acquired Netscape in late 1998, Andreessen founded Opsware with Ben Horowitz, Tim Howes, and In Sik Rhee.
+Originally named Loudcloud, the company provided computing, hosting and software services to consumer-facing internet and e-commerce companies.
 Loudcloud sold its hosting business to EDS and changed its name to Opsware in 2003, with Andreessen serving as chairman.
 Acquired by Hewlett-Packard for $1.6 billion in 2007, it was one of the first companies to offer software as a service and to attempt cloud hosting.

 Andreessen Horowitz

-Between 2005 and 2009, Andreessen and longtime business partner Ben Horowitz separately invested a total of $80 million in 45 start-ups that included Twitter and Qik.
+Between 2005 and 2009, Andreessen and Horowitz separately invested a total of $80 million in 45 startups, including Twitter and Qik.
 The two became well known as super angel investors.
 On July 6, 2009, Andreessen and Horowitz announced their Silicon Valley venture-capital firm Andreessen Horowitz.

-The firm had been scrutinized among several other venture capital firms for lack of diversity in its workforce.
-In an interview with New York Magazine, Andreessen stated the diversity discussion was valid, however, he believed the firm, as well as other venture capital firms of Silicon Valley, had been wrongly accused of intentionally discriminating against women and people of color.
-When asked specifically about the critique of ethnic and gender diversity in Silicon Valley, Andreessen responded that the issues were the "same thing."